Iristyle/CroMagVersion/README.md

 Is this the best way to date tag a build?
 Not necessarily, but it's a pretty reasonable solution that results in something human readable after the fact.

-## Limitations

-Unfortunately, Visual Studio does not keep tabs on any imports within an msbuild file.
-That means that each time ```version.props``` is edited, the solution inside Visual Studio will have to be manually closed / re-opened for the changes to take effect in the build output.

-This is a non-issue for build servers (which is what this package is really about in the first place), but something to be aware of while working inside Visual Studio nonetheless.

 ## Similar Projects

 * [SemVerHarvester](https://github.com/jennings/SemVerHarvester) - MSBuild task library that harvests version numbers from tags in source control versions.
 It appears to work with both Git and Mercurial.

 ## Future Improvements

-* Find a work around / alternative to loading ```version.props``` via a standard MSBuild import, so that there is no VS caching.
-A straight read from disk as XML is probably a perfectly acceptable solution to this problem.
 * Add Git support
 * Ensure Mono works properly